13 May Learn about Transmission Service & Maintenance

 Learn about Transmission Service and Maintenance

 Transmission Service and Maintenance schedules offered by car manufacturers should include the transmission.
-Car owners beware: Many manufactures such as BMW, Lexus, Mercedes, Audi, and now, Cadillac, state that their transmissions have lifetime fluid.
+Car owners beware: Many manufactures such as BMW, Lexus, Nissan, Mercedes, Audi, and now, Cadillac, state that their transmissions have lifetime fluid.
 Lifetime, in car speak translates to “life of the warranty.”
 Their transmissions should still be serviced at least every 40,000-60,000 miles.
 Transmission fluid plays a critical role in how a transmission functions and the car part longevity.
 Like engine oil, transmission fluid should be checked and changed on a regular basis; however, the interval is different for all vehicles and dependent on the transmission and fluid type as well as use.

 Most experts feel severe use warrants a recommended 20,000-30,000 mile fluid and filter change interval.
 Severe use is defined as more than 50 percent use in heavy city traffic or with ambient temperatures above 90 degrees Fahrenheit, we also recommend changing the fluid whenever there is an indication of oxidization or contamination.
 Most modern transmissions, including ZF models used by GM, BMW, Audi, Porsche, and Mercedes-Benz use an aluminum valve body and magnesium housing.
 This soft metal is less tolerant of dirt and abrasives and GM recommends more frequent fluid changes to prolong the life of this auto part.